mbreughe/CarND-LaneLines-P1/writeup.md

 1. Convert to grayscale
 2. Add Gaussian blur
 3. Use Canny to detect edges
-4. Use a rectangular region of interest to mask off the image
+4. Use a quadrilateral region of interest to mask off the image
 5. Find lines using Hough Transform
 6. Use a heuristic to select only the two relevant lines:
     * This heuristic first sorts the lines by length